Coffee, the Brain, and Your Gut

 Gut Health: More Than Just a Stimulant

-A 2019 study in Nutrients found that regular coffee drinkers had higher levels of beneficial gut bacteria, including Bifidobacterium, due to coffee’s polyphenols and soluble fibers, which act as prebiotics.¹
+A 2019 study in Nutrients found that regular coffee drinkers had higher levels of beneficial gut bacteria, including Bifidobacterium, likely due to coffee’s polyphenols and soluble fibers, which act as prebiotics.¹

 References: